Benefits of an Adjustable Bed Base

 Alleviate Sleep Apnea, Asthma, and Snoring

 Sleep apnea, asthma, and snoring are all caused by breathing problems.
-Using an elevated mattress to raise the head takes weight off the windpipe, allowing for better airflow while lying down.
+Using an elevated mattress to raise the head takes the weight off the windpipe, allowing for better airflow while lying down.

 Pain and anxiety are some of the common causes of insomnia, leaving people tossing and turning throughout the night.
 Adjustable bed frames have several different positions available, making it possible to get the most comfortable, restful position.